terminaldweller/mutator/README.md

 All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase on the master branch.
 If something's not working properly let me know.<br/>

 * `mutator-lvl0` is the executable responsible for the Misra-C rule checks.
 Currently it has reached a release candidate, soon to be branched and have unit tests written for it.<br/>
-* `mutator-lvl1` and **`mutator-lvl2`** are collectively the code muatation and code transformation(automatic-refactoring) executables.
+* `mutator-lvl1` and **`mutator-lvl2`** are collectively the code mutation and code transformation(automatic-refactoring) executables.
 Currently the automatic code transformations implemented are only limited to adding braces to blocks that are missing it, fixing SwitchStmts with adding a default clause if missing and breaks, swapping the RHS and LHS when the RHS is a constant and adding `else` if an if-else is missing one.
 The mutation is only limited to statement and condition tagging for the time-being.<br/>

 ### Dev Plans
 * Bruiser